China to investigate energy index providers in bid to tame coal prices | Headlines

 NEW RULES Beijing has in recent months issued new rules for commodity price indexes and has said regulators would suspend the activities of those failing to comply.

-The NDRC has taken a slew of measures and has said it was studying ways to guide prices back to a "reasonable range" and to crack down on "excessive profits" at coal firms.
-China's securities regulator last week asked futures exchanges to raise fees, restrict trading quotas and crackdown on speculation.
+China's securities regulator last week asked futures exchanges to raise fees, restrict trading quotas and crack down on speculation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)